Student Judicial Board

 Composition and Training

-The Judicial Board consists of twelve full-time students who have never been found guilty of a violation under the process of the Student Judicial Board Code and who are in good academic standing.
+The Judicial Board consists of twelve full-time students who have not been found responsible of a violation under the process of the Student Judicial Board Code and who are in good academic standing.
 The Student Senate appoints members to Judicial Board as needed—typically once per semester with a term of one year.

 If you are in need of disability-related accommodations or have questions about accessibility at any point in engaging in the judicial process, please contact Judicial Board Advisors.